byruzyayandy1/myCV/ckxu23lw308gnj1s1c7jtemy4.md

 - Rejected for more and more.

 But the ones that pain me more, are the Levi’s and BuyCoins after being comfortable getting selected.
-The lesson I have learnt here is never to be too comfortable with uncertainties.
+The lesson I have learnt here is; > Never feel too comfortable with uncertainties.

 Alhamdulilah for what I have lost and what I have gained.